DidierNe/didierne.github.io/_pages/about.md

 author_profile: true
 ---

-I’m a Swiss engineering student from the Nord Vaudois region, currently completing my Master’s in Robotics at EPFL.
+I’m a Swiss engineering from the Nord Vaudois region.
 My academic interests lie in computer vision and AI, especially when applied to real-world challenges that can have concrete impact — such as in healthcare.

 I deeply enjoy sharing knowledge.
 From 2021 to 2024, I supported a private organization assisting vocational trainees, guiding a small group of four youths in electronics and project work.
 It was a rewarding opportunity to help others grow while reinforcing my own skills through teaching.